Humagonen/Docker/README.md

 - app.py
 - requirements.txt
-- other files that is used in the app (model.h5, tokenizer….)
+- other files that are used in the app (model, tokenizer, scaler, etc….)

 ---